alexreisner/geocoder/README.md

 * using the `pluck` method (selects only a single column)
 * specifying another model through `includes` (selects columns from other tables)

+### Geocoding is Slow

+With most lookups, addresses are translated into coordinates via an API that must be accessed through the Internet.
+These requests are subject to the same bandwidth constraints as every other HTTP request, and will vary in speed depending on network conditions.
+Furthermore, many of the services supported by Geocoder are free and thus very popular.
+Often they cannot keep up with demand and their response times become quite bad.

+If your application requires quick geocoding responses you will probably need to pay for a non-free service, or--if you're doing IP address geocoding--use a lookup that doesn't require an external (network-accessed) service.

+For IP address lookups in Rails applications, it is generally NOT a good idea to run `request.location` during a synchronous page load without understanding the speed/behavior of your configured lookup.
+If the lookup becomes slow, so will your website.

+For the most part, the speed of geocoding requests has little to do with the Geocoder gem.
+Please take the time to learn about your configured lookup (links to documentation are provided above) before posting performance-related issues.

 ### Unexpected Responses from Geocoding Services

 Take a look at the server's raw response.
 You can do this by getting the request URL in an app console: